 Economically, the primary incentive to process raw agricultural products is value creation, making them more attractive to consumers by investing in quality characteristics that command higher prices.
 Wine is one of the most spectacular examples of this: Depending on investments in real and perceived quality, the same quantity of ripe grapes can yield 750ml of fermented juice worth $5 or $500.
 More mundane examples of value-added processing now dominate 21st-century global food production, especially as households migrate from rural areas to urban formal sector employment and require more stable, ready-to-cook, or ready-to-eat food products.

-As part of the larger demographic transition discussed in Section “Industrial Transformation and Demographic Transition” above, food must also travel farther between rural and urban markets within and between countries.
+As part of the larger demographic transition discussed in the section “Industrial Transformation and Demographic Transition” above, food must also travel farther between rural and urban markets within and between countries.
 These longer transits usually require some origin processing to reduce bulk and prolong shelf life.
 They may also require more destination processing to sort, grade, and cull damaged inventory and incorporate it into aggregate products (e.g., fruit preserves, canned sauces, etc.) where fresh features are less discernable or important.
 All this added value relies on energy services, and as Figure 10 reveals, we are far from the model of cooking raw food products obtained directly from the field.
 Energy used in intermediate processing is now roughly equal to and growing faster than total energy used in primary agricultural production.

 Some agrifood products are necessities and others are luxuries.
 After basic needs are met, consumers also become more interested in product variety.
 As incomes rise, their tastes shift toward goods perceived to be of higher quality, usually including higher value-added and higher energy inputs (see, e.g., Dennis & Iscan, 2009; Foellmi & Zweimüller, 2008).
 Catering to these evolving tastes is a primary challenge for agrifood globally, and thanks to the dynamic of middle-class emergence in economies like China, global food product diversity is expanding more rapidly (Dekle & Vandenbroucke, 2012) than at any time in history.
 Firms generally pursue product variety to strengthen individual consumer identification with their products, thereby increasing willingness to pay.
 This kind of pricing power is effective even when products are functionally similar but identifiably different, such as toothpaste or breakfast cereal brands—countless variations on a small number of ingredients.
 For national firms, more varieties require more organizational complexity, more processing, and more energy use.
 For firms sourcing or marketing globally, product variety means mixing more originating varieties and sending them to more different destinations—requiring more energy use in transport that would be needed to produce and sell everything within each national market.